MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Fairness: 2022

+- Inducing bias is simpler than you think. [[paper]](https://arxiv.org/abs/2205.15935)
+  - Stefano Sarao Mannelli, Federica Gerace, Negar Rostamzadeh, Luca Saglietti.
+  - Key Word: We introduce a solvable high-dimensional model of data imbalance, where parametric control over the many bias-inducing factors allows for an extensive exploration of the bias inheritance mechanism.
+Through the tools of statistical physics, we analytically characterise the typical behaviour of learning models trained in our synthetic framework and find similar unfairness behaviours as those observed on more realistic data.
+However, we also identify a positive transfer effect between the different subpopulations within the data.
+This suggests that mixing data with different statistical properties could be helpful, provided the learning model is made aware of this structure.

+- Mitigating Dataset Bias by Using Per-sample Gradient. [[paper]](https://arxiv.org/abs/2205.15704)
+  - Sumyeong Ahn, Seongyoon Kim, Se-young Yun.
+  - Key Word: Debiasing; Benchmark; Invariant Learning.
+  - <details><summary>Digest</summary> We propose a debiasing algorithm, called PGD (Per-sample Gradient-based Debiasing), that comprises three steps: (1) training a model on uniform batch sampling, (2) setting the importance of each sample in proportion to the norm of the sample gradient, and (3) training the model using importance-batch sampling, whose probability is obtained in step (2).
+Compared with existing baselines for various synthetic and real-world datasets, the proposed method showed state-of-the-art accuracy for a the classification task.
+Furthermore, we describe theoretical understandings about how PGD can mitigate dataset bias.

+- Certifying Some Distributional Fairness with Subpopulation Decomposition. [[paper]](https://arxiv.org/abs/2205.15494)
+  - Mintong Kang, Linyi Li, Maurice Weber, Yang Liu, Ce Zhang, Bo Li.
+  - Key Word: Certified Fairness.
+  - <details><summary>Digest</summary> We first formulate the certified fairness of an ML model trained on a given data distribution as an optimization problem based on the model performance loss bound on a fairness constrained distribution, which is within bounded distributional distance with the training distribution.
+We then propose a general fairness certification framework and instantiate it for both sensitive shifting and general shifting scenarios.
+In particular, we propose to solve the optimization problem by decomposing the original data distribution into analytical subpopulations and proving the convexity of the subproblems to solve them.
+We evaluate our certified fairness on six real-world datasets and show that our certification is tight in the sensitive shifting scenario and provides non-trivial certification under general shifting.

 - Fairness via Explanation Quality: Evaluating Disparities in the Quality of Post hoc Explanations. [[paper]](https://arxiv.org/abs/2205.07277)
   - Jessica Dai, Sohini Upadhyay, Ulrich Aivodji, Stephen H. Bach, Himabindu Lakkaraju. *AIES 2022*
   - Key Word: Fairness; Interpretability.